 How Do You Maintain a Waterproof Seal Over Time?

-Weekly tightness check.
+Check tightness weekly.
 Open and re-close the holder once a week.
 Confirm the twist-lock clicks fully into closed position.
-A quarter-turn loose accounts for most field failures we’ve seen.
+A quarter-turn loose is a common seal risk.

 Rinse with fresh water after saltwater.
 Salt crystals damage the silicone gasket.
 Rinse for 30 seconds after ocean exposure.

 Replace the gasket every 2 years.
 Silicone gaskets harden and lose elasticity over time.
 Elevation Lab sells replacement gaskets for $5 each.
-The TagVault Pet manual recommends 24-month replacement intervals, which we confirmed by inspecting a 26-month-old gasket and finding compression-set marks consistent with end-of-life flex loss.
+The TagVault Pet manual recommends 24-month replacement intervals, after which the gasket takes a compression set and loses the flex needed for a tight seal.

 For more on AirTag accessories beyond water-specific needs, see our best AirTag dog collar roundup and the broader AirTag holders and accessories guide.